DigitalDenCloud/serverless-web-application-backend/README.md

 #### Integration Testing
 ------------------

-Configured an integration test to tests the GET API endpoint.
-Added the test to Github Action Workflow file:
+An integration test has been added to the test to Github Action Workflow to test the GET API endpoint:

 ```bash
 integration-test: